 Once you have a router, you need to get it connected and online.
 If you want a general walk-through of setting up your router, these steps will help you get connected:

-How to Access Your Wi-Fi Router’s Admin Panel & Settings
+Access Your WiFi Router’s Admin Panel & Settings

 All routers have a built-in web-based setup page that allows you to customize settings and set up advanced properties.
 First, establish a physical connection with your computer and your router.

-After a physical connection is established between your computer and your router, open your browser and type the IP address of your router.
-If you have trouble in finding your IP address you can find it on the back of your router by checking its sticker pasted on its back.
+After a physical connection is established between your computer and your router, open your browser and type the IP Address of your router.
+If you have trouble in finding your IP Address (for example, 192.168.0.1).
+You can find it on the back of your router by checking its sticker pasted on its back.

-What Is the IP Address of My Router?
+What is the IP Address of My Router and How to Find It?

 Step 2: When a new window opens, type ipconfig and hit enter.